Nouriel Roubini: The Mother and Father of All Bubbles

 Nouriel Roubini is not known for his optimism.
 A perennial permabear who bears the moniker Dr. Doom, Roubini is rarely sanguine.
 That said, he correctly called the housing bubble in the lead-up to the global financial crisis, and his analysis, while rarely bullish, has shown remarkable accuracy over the years.

 So when Roubini talks, it’s well worth a listen.
-With that in mind, we spoke with him ahead of his appearance at the SALT Conference this May to get his take on a number of market phenomena, including the crypto craze, the current state of monetary policy and global growth, and more.
+With that in mind, we spoke with him to get his take on a number of market phenomena, including the crypto craze, the current state of monetary policy and global growth, and more.